 Video header bidding ensures greater demand and control over the inventory.
 If competed with Google Ad Exchange, this should result in more demand, bid pressure, and better profit for publishers.

-Try Video Ad Solution Offered by Google Ad Manager
+Try the Video Ad Solution Offered by Google Ad Manager

 Google Ad Manager supports three types of video ads: Linear Ads (Pre-roll, Mid-roll, and Post-roll), Non-linear Ads (Overlay, and Non-overlay), and Companion Ads.